Blendify/blender-manual/blender_docs/manual/modeling/meshes/structure.rst

 .. figure:: /images/modeling_meshes_structure_cube-example.png

-   The vertex is labeled as "A", and "B" are object origin.
+   The vertex is labeled as "A", and "B" is object origin.

 Edges